Sequoiadendron giganteum: Italy

 Numerous giant sequoia were planted in Italy from 1860 through 1905.
 Several regions contain specimens that range from 40 to 48 m in height.
 The largest tree is in Roccavione, in the Piedmont, with a basal circumference of 16 m.
 One notable tree survived a 200 m tall flood wave in 1963 that was caused by a landslide at Vajont Dam.
 There are numerous giant sequoia in parks and reserves.

 Growth rates in some areas of Europe are remarkable.
 One young tree in Italy reached 22 m tall and 88 cm trunk diameter in 17 years.

-Northern and Central Europe
+Northern, Central and Southeast Europe

 Growth further northeast in Europe is limited by winter cold.
 In Denmark, where extreme winters can reach -32 C, the largest tree was 35 m tall and 1.7 m diameter in 1976 and is bigger today.
 One in Poland has purportedly survived temperatures down to -37 C with heavy snow cover.

 Twenty-nine giant sequoias, measuring around 30 m in height, grow in Belgrade's municipality of Lazarevac in Serbia.

 The oldest Sequoiadendron in the Czech Republic, at 44 m, grows in Ratměřice u Votic castle garden.

 In Slatina, Croatia, 32.5 m (107 ft) tall giant sequoia grows in city park.
 Presumably seeded in 1890 and proclaimed as nature monument in 1967, now stands as a centerpiece in town's educational, presentational and informational center with tourist facilities available.

+Above the city of Kyustendil, Bulgaria, there are around 100 giant sequoias, oldest being around 100 years old.